 Communicate with customers

 Building an on-line presence is practically the only way to find, and communicate with, customers.
 Unless of course you just hand your publicity over to one to the big boys.
 In our case the company is called Book Yoga Retreats.
-And yes, we do that too: https://www.bookyogaretreats.com/yoga-and-spice/8-days-whitby-summer-break-yoga-holiday-in-uk
+And yes, we have done that too: https://www.bookyogaretreats.com/yoga-and-spice/8-days-whitby-summer-break-yoga-holiday-in-uk

 Leave the phone at home